Minneapolis Police Department: Misconduct lawsuits

-Ron Webber incidents
+Rod Webber incidents

 In 2015, Minneapolis officer Rod Webber threatened a black teenager, Hamza Jeylani, who captured the incident on his phone.
 "Plain and simple, I'm going to be honest with you.
 If you fuck with me I'm going to break your legs," Webber told Jeylani.
 When Jeylani asked Webber why he was being pulled over, Webber replied, "because I feel like arresting you."
 Webber was subsequently fired.
 By December 2020, Webber was still reported as fired from the Minneapolis Police Department after a new investigation had opened against him into allegations that he was stated he was proud Americans killed Somalis in Black Hawk Down when he pulled over Somali teenagers during a separate traffic stop in 2015.
 The Police Officers Federation of Minneapolis was said to have covered up the incident after it was reported.

 Green Bay incident

 The department did respond in 2013, however, when the Green Bay, Wisconsin Police Department responded to a disturbance that involved two off-duty Minneapolis police officers.
 Both officers were subsequently fired.
 The incident began with Shawn Powell and Brian Thole, both employed at the department's north Minneapolis precinct at the time, texting a Green Bay officer he knew, Nate Allen, referring to Allen as "Nigs", and, when Allen did not respond, "you faggots".
 Referring to a black man who drove by, he said to Allen and another Green Bay officer, "What is that?
 Green Bay is too nigger friendly."
 Powell repeated the racial slur a number of times later related to a clash he and Thole had with four black men, at least one of whom Powell hit in the face.
 Questioned about what started the incident, Powell told Green Bay police that the other men were "doing their monkey shit".
 When Green Bay officers did not pursue the black citizens, the Minneapolis officers became abusive with their professional peers, calling them "fucking jokes", and repeatedly disparaging them with similar language.
 Thole tried to talk them out of making a report because, he said, "I have a lesbian fucking chief who's looking to fire people for any reason."

 Both officers had previous misconduct issues.
-Powell was involved in a lawsuit against the City related to he and other officers severely beating an African American man in 2010.
+Powell was involved in a lawsuit against the City related to him and other officers severely beating an African American man in 2010.
 The suit was settled with Minneapolis paying the victim $235,000.
 Powell was also involved in a lawsuit for the wrongful death of a Somali man who, according to legal documents, was brutally assaulted, tortured and killed.
 Both Thole and Powell were fired in December 2013.